-The first part of the PCI course recalls the concepts necessary for the study of chemical equilibria, emphasizing the notion of chemical potential and intensive molar quantities particularly derived from thermodynamics in terms of enthalpy, free enthalpy and entropy.
+The first part of the PCI course focuses on the concepts necessary to study chemical equilibria with emphasis on the notion of chemical potential and intensive molar quantities particularly derived from thermodynamics (enthalpy, free enthalpy and entropy).

 We will use thermodynamics to relate a priori independent properties and express the effects of variables such as temperature and pressure.
-We will apply these concepts to gases and ionic solutions and binary mixtures, emphasizing the notion of ideality and non-ideality.
-We will see how to develop valid models for real behaviours (van der Waals, Debye-Huckel models, regular solutions for example) based on ideality laws.
-The notion of activity and activity coefficients will be at the heart of this part, while relying on concrete applications of measurements and determination.
-Colligative properties will also be discussed.
+We will apply these notions to gases, ionic solutions and binary mixtures (liquid/gas), insisting on the notion of ideality and non-ideality.
+We will see how to develop valid models for real behaviors (van der Waals, Debye-Huckel models, regular solutions for example).
+The notion of activity and activity coefficients will be at the heart of this part while relying on concrete applications of measurements and determination.
+The colligative properties will also be discussed.

-Then, we will introduce thermodynamic phenomena to liquid surfaces by developing the concepts of surface tension, capillarity, contact angle.
-The thermodynamic and kinetic bases of colloid stability will also be presented.
-Online self-assessment tests are regularly offered to students.
+Then, we will introduce the thermodynamic phenomena at the level of liquid surfaces by developing the concepts of surface tension, capillarity, contact angle and adsorption.
+The thermodynamic and kinetic basis of colloid stability will also be presented.

-To give the future engineer a basic skill, complementary to his training in physico-chemistry, on the acquired bases of thermodynamics.
+To give the future engineer a basic skill, complementary to his training in physical chemistry, on the acquired bases of thermodynamics.
+The future engineer will be able to:

-For the future engineer, this will be:

-- Understand and describe a real system based on the basics of the ideal system, gaseous or in solution. - Understand and assimilate phenomena at the interfaces. - Acquire the notion of metastability (e.g. emulsions and colloids).
+- Understand and know how to describe a real system according to the basics of the ideal system, gas or solution. - Understand and assimilate the phenomena at interfaces. - Acquire the notion of metastability (e.g. emulsions and colloids).